rgrempel/elm-web-api/README.md

     or in part), or it may make it easier or harder to implement or install.

-*   If you're using this as part of a module you'd like to publish yourself, then you'll now also need approval before becoming available on the Elm package repository.
+*   If you're using this as part of a module you'd like to publish yourself, then you will also be unable to publish your module in the package repository.

 ## APIs